Teen & Child Circumcision – Boys or Adolescents – Sydney, NSW

 Rest after surgery for a few days

-You will likely be able to take your child home 1 or 2 hours after the surgery.
+You will likely be able to take you child home soon after the surgery.
 Encourage extra rest the first day.
 Most children can be more active on the day after surgery.
 Follow your doctor’s instructions about when your child can do vigorous exercise.
 This includes sports, running, and physical education.

 When you leave the clinic, you will get more information about how to take care of your child at home.
 The doctor will tell you when your child can start normal activities again.